Emergent Rotation of Passive Clusters in a Chiral Active Bath: Appendix B: Passive-Passive interaction

 \section{Appendix B: Passive-Passive interaction}

-Fig.~\ref{fig9} illustrates the passive-passive interaction force profile $F^{pp}_{ij}$ as a function of scaled separation $r_s$ for various size ratios $S$.
-The force combines steep short-range repulsion for volume exclusion with a weak attractive tail that mimics cohesive interactions between the passive particles.
-As shown by the analytical form of the force, increasing the size ratio $S$ linearly increases both the maximum magnitude of the attractive force and its spatial range, which strengthens the internal cohesion of larger passive clusters against the active bath.\\ Building on this cohesive interaction, Fig.~\ref{fig10} demonstrates the direct impact of varying the passive-passive interaction strength on the cluster's rotational dynamics by plotting the angular autocorrelation function $C_\theta(\tau)$ for the attraction strengths of $0.1k$ and $0.6k$ at a fixed active packing fraction of $\phi_a=0.4$.\\ This behavior is directly comparable to the baseline attraction strength of $0.3k$ used throughout the main text, whose corresponding $C_\theta(\tau)$ dynamics are displayed in the third row ($\phi_a=0.4$) of Fig.~\ref{fig4}.
-Modifying this cohesive force dictates how rigidly the passive particles maintain their relative positions against continuous pushing from the active bath.
-At a weaker attraction strength ($0.1k$), the passive particles exhibit local positional fluctuations rather than being firmly fixed, which slightly destabilizes the collective rotation (see Movie $9$).
-In contrast, increasing the attractive force to $0.6k$ highly restricts these local vibrations, causing the cluster to behave more like a rigid solid body and resulting in more sustained orientational coherence in the $C_\theta(\tau)$ signal (see Movie $10$).
+Fig.~\ref{fig11} (Multimedia available online) illustrates the passive-passive interaction force profile $F^{pp}_{ij}$ as a function of scaled separation $r_s$ for various size ratios $S$.
+The force combines steep, short-range repulsion due to volume exclusion with a weak attractive tail that mimics cohesive interactions between the passive particles.
+As shown by the analytical form of the force, increasing the size ratio $S$ linearly increases both the maximum magnitude of the attractive force and its spatial range, which strengthens the internal cohesion of larger passive clusters against the active bath.\\